kabisa/theguild.nl/drafts/deploy-spring-boot-app-in-15-minutes/deploy-spring-boot-app-in-15-minutes.md

 # Deploy a Spring Boot app on your own server in less than 15 minutes

-PaaS offerings like [Heroku](https://heroku.com) are great but not always suitable or even possible.
+Hosted PaaS (Platform As A Service) offerings like [Heroku](https://heroku.com) and [OpenShift](https://www.openshift.com/) are great but not always suitable or even possible to use.
 If you need or want full control over your data and servers, or you just want to host your latest side project but don’t want [Heroku dyno sleeping](https://devcenter.heroku.com/articles/dyno-sleeping) you might just want to self host.

-Traditionally self-hosting was painful and cumbersome but today there are plenty options to self-host your apps that are nearly as painless as a PaaS solution.
+Traditionally self-hosting was painful and cumbersome but today there are plenty options to self-host your apps that are nearly as painless as a hosted PaaS solution.
 In this tutorial I will show you how to deploy an app on [Dokku](https://github.com/dokku/dokku):

 > Dokku is an extensible, open source Platform as a Service that runs on a single server of your choice.